selfdual-brain/dexter-manual/source/07-executors.rst

 Because we assume **Rule #2: Isolation of markets**, once a new order arrives to the DEX, we are going to process the order book only for the market where the new order belongs.
-Let us fix the coins to be :math:`AAA` and :math:`BBB`, so the market is :math:`AAA \rightarrow BBB` and orders have direction :math:`AAA \rightarrow BBB` or :math:`BBB \rightarrow AAA`.
+Let us fix the coins to be :math:`AAA` and :math:`BBB`, so the market is :math:`AAA/BBB` and orders have direction :math:`AAA \rightarrow BBB` or :math:`BBB \rightarrow AAA`.
 We will further refer to this market as ``market`` (see the scripts below).

 Thanks to the rules enumerated in previous chapter, the job of an executor loop can be largely simplified.
 Let us